 Before the 20th century, practise was used as the verb form of this word in both American and British English.

-Today, British writers and editors still prefer to spell the verb this way, but Americans have made practice standard.
+Today, British writers and editors still prefer to spell the verb as practise, but Americans have made practice the standard verb spelling.
 Practice is also the standard spelling of the noun in both American and British English.

 - He grew up in Killaloe in Co Clare, down the street from Keith Wood, a fellow Munster legend, and the pair used to practise their hurling skills together.
 Both had notable rugby-playing dads; Brendan Foley won 11 caps and featured in the Munster side that beat the All Blacks in 1978. –The Guardian